Fate-AI-HD-Team/Fate-Extra-HD/Readme.md

+Here is my attempt at continuing this HD texture pack.
+I probably forgot to commit some files here because I actually stopped development when I finished playing Fate Extra.
+Make sure to download from releases just in case I forgot some files here.

+# Original Description down below
 # Description
 This project intends to deliver a full texture pack for *Fate/Extra* on PSP.
 It is not intended to look professional, but will attempt look fairly polished.
 This texture pack is meant to be approximately 1080p quality textures (the PSP resolution makes having exactly 1080P a chore) which means everything is 4 times their original size.